This version is for browsers with a low level of support for CSS, and is des

 Home Content Area

 With a few exceptions, it is forbidden to import monkeys and lemurs for animal health reasons.

 The importing of monkeys (Simiae) and lemurs (Prosimiae) is forbidden according to Article 79, para.
 1 of the EDAV.
 This import ban is primarily due to the risk of disease transmission to humans (for example Marburg virus, viral hepatitis or AIDS).

 In exceptional cases, the Federal Veterinary Office issues an import permit if suitable precautions are in place which allow the transmission of diseases to be excluded and if the animals are intended, for example, for scientific institutes, circuses or zoos.

+A permit from the Federal Veterinary Office (FVO) is required for importing these animals.
 The application form for an import permit must be completed in full and sent to the FVO (form for download on the right).